Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange - - Hubbard models

 This expression is similar to Drude-Boltzmann theory, but we emphasize that it is valid even when the scattering rate has a non-Fermi liquid form.
 For example when $\mathrm{Im}\Sigma = T^\nu f(\omega/T)$, we obtain $\rho \propto T^\nu$; $\nu=1$ corresponds to a Planckian metal.
 Evidence for such nFL behavior of the scattering rate was discussed above in the quantum critical regime of the random bond $t$-$J$ and Hubbard models~\cite{Cha_2020,Dumitrescu2021}.
 We also emphasize, as is well known from transport theory, that the wave function normalisation $Z(T)\propto (1-\left.\partial\mathrm{Re}\Sigma(\omega, T)/\partial\omega\right|_{\omega=0})^{-1}$ does not enter the expression of the conductivity, in contrast to the width of the one-electron spectral function which is $\propto Z|\mathrm{Im}\Sigma|$ (and can be interpreted as the inverse of the quasiparticle lifetime in a Fermi liquid).
 It is interesting to note that, for a nFL with $\mathrm{Im}\Sigma \propto T^\nu$ and $\nu<1$, the latter always displays Planckian behavior $\propto T$, independently of the value of the exponent $\nu$ since $Z(T,\omega=0)$ vanishes as $Z(T)\propto T^{1-\nu}$.
 Indeed, the real part of the self-energy is related to the imaginary part by $\mathrm{Re}\Sigma(\omega) = - \int d\omega^\prime \frac{\mathrm{Im}\Sigma(\omega')/\pi}{\omega-\omega'}$, from which it follows for $\nu<1$ that $\mathrm{Re}\Sigma(\omega)=T^\nu \tilde{f}(\omega/T)$ and hence $1/Z=1-\partial_\omega\mathrm{Re}\Sigma=1-T^{\nu-1}\tilde{f}'(\omega/T)$; see \cite{Georges2021skewed} for details.

 We note that Eq.~(\ref{eq:kubo_bubble}) also applies to non-random models in the (DMFT) limit of infinite connectivity.
 An interesting connection was recently noted~\cite{Cha_Patel_2020} between the $T$-linear behavior of the resistivity in such models in the high-$T$ bad metal regime~\cite{Palsson_1998,Perepelitsky2016} discussed in Sec.~\ref{sec:badmetal} and the SYK equations for the self-energy.
+Whether such a connection also exists in the lower temperature regime is an interesting open question - for a recent study of $T$-linear resistivity in the non-random Hubbard model using cluster extensions of DMFT, see \cite{Tremblay21}.
 Possible connections between the SYK model and nFL regimes of non-random multi-orbital models have also been pointed out~\cite{Werner_2018,Tsuji_2019}.
+Relevance of SYK criticality to possible instabilities of `Luttinger surfaces' has also been discussed~\cite{Setty20,Setty21}.

 Thermoelectric transport has also been analyzed in random-exchange and SYK models.
 It was pointed out~\cite{SS17,Kruchkov:2019idx} that the thermopower of a lattice of SYK islands is directly related to the spectral asymmetry parameter ${\cal E}$ introduced in Eq.~(\ref{syk17}), and hence offers a possible probe of the residual $T=0$ entropy.
+That relation may be more involved in general however~\cite{Kruchkov:2019idx,Kiselev21}.
 Recently, \cite{Georges2021skewed} emphasized that the intrinsic particle-hole asymmetry of the $\omega/T$ scaling function in Eq.~(\ref{eq:skewed_sigma}), characteristic of `skewed' Planckian (or sub-Planckian) metals, has remarkable consequences for the sign and $T$-dependence of the thermopower down to low-$T$, even in the presence of additional elastic scattering.
 Possible relevance to Seebeck measurements on cuprate superconductors was explored~\cite{Gourgout2021}.